eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 - the `CHE_INFRA_OPENSHIFT_OAUTH__IDENTITY__PROVIDER` environment variable should be set to the alias of the OpenShift identity provider registered in Keycloak.
 The default value is `openshift-v3`.

-#### Providing the Openshift certificate to Keycloak
+#### Providing the OpenShift certificate to Keycloak

-If the certificate used by the Openshift console is self-signed or is not trusted, then by default the Keycloak will not be able to contact the Openshift console to retrieve linked tokens.
+If the certificate used by the OpenShift console is self-signed or is not trusted, then by default the Keycloak will not be able to contact the OpenShift console to retrieve linked tokens.

 In this case the OpenShift console certificate should be passed to the Keycloak deployment as an additional environment property.
 This will enable the Keycloak server to add it to its list of trusted certificates, and will fix the problem.